The Cosmological argument

 Weakness: The possibility of an infinite series.

-An infinite series is physically possible.
-Physicists do not really know what time is.
 Some physicists argue for the block universe, that the passing of time is an illusion.
-It could be that the universe eternally cycles between expansion and collapse and that a new timeline begins each cycle.
+Others suggest the universe eternally cycles between expansion and collapse and that a new timeline begins each cycle.
 In that case, an infinite amount of time never passes (so Aquinas fails) and in fact a time line containing an actual infinite never existed (so Craig fails).
 Yet, an infinite series of cycles happened (just not on any particular time-line).

-The meta point of these three examples is that we know very little about what time and infinity are and how they work, so claims about the impossibility of an infinite series are unjustified.
-It seems Hume would say we should admit that we are not in a position to conclude that their either is or is not an infinite regress.
+The meta point of these examples is that we know very little about what time and infinity are and how they work, so claims about the impossibility of an infinite series are unjustified.
+Philosophers who think they can draw conclusions about time through pure logic alone fail because our actual concept of time is so poorly scientifically understood and could bare very little relation to what time actually is.
+It seems Hume would say we should admit that we are not in a position to conclude either that there is or is not an infinite regress.

 Evaluation defending the cosmological argument: